NHS Coventry and Rugby Clinical Commissioning Group’s Response to the Requirements of the Modern Slavery Act 2015

 Further, under SC32 Safety and Safeguarding there is a requirement upon all of our providers to have in place programmes for safeguarding and to co-operate with the Commissioner in pursuance of these.

 Across the West Midlands there is a multi-agency policy and procedures for the protection of adults with care and support needs.
-This policy covers Modern Slavery and Trafficking.
-Across Warwickshire organisations will report any concerns direct to the police or into adult safeguarding.
+This policy covers modern slavery and trafficking and is available on the CCG website here.
+Coventry and Warwickshire organisations will report any concerns directly to the police or via a referral to adult safeguarding in the respective area where appropriate.
+We will also advise a referral, with consent, to the National Referral Mechanism where an individual can be formally identified as a victim of modern slavery and offered Government-funded support.

 Safe and robust recruitment principles are adhered to which includes strict requirements in respect of identity checks, work permits and criminal records.
 The pay structure is derived from national collective agreements and is based on equal pay principles with rates of pay that are nationally determined.
 The Remuneration Committee holds the organisation to account in adhering to these standards.